Click on a topic below:

 Founded in 1994 by Harvard Business School Professor Michael Porter, ICIC is a national nonprofit organization and the leading authority on U.S. inner city economies and the businesses that thrive there.
 ICIC’s mission is to drive economic prosperity in America’s inner cities through private sector investment to create jobs, income and wealth for local residents.
 In addition to a Research and Advisory practice, ICIC has several Urban Business Initiatives (UBIs), which include the Inner City Capital Connections (ICCC) program.
 For more information visit icic.org.

 ICCC is a national program, open to all small businesses in the U.S. that meet our required criteria (see “Eligibility” FAQs for more information).
 Each year, participants convene in several regional locations throughout the country to kickoff the program.
-In 2017, ICCC will have kickoffs in Boston, Chicago, Dallas, Los Angeles, Memphis, Milwaukee, Philadelphia, Springfield, Tampa and Washington D.C.
+In 2018, ICCC will have kickoffs in Atlanta, Baltimore, Boston, Chicago, Los Angeles & San Bernardino, Memphis, Philadelphia, Sacramento, San Diego, and Springfield & Western MA.
 Because the majority of the curriculum is delivered virtually, businesses that are not located in one of these cities are still eligible and encouraged to participate.

 In 2005 the Initiative for a Competitive Inner City (ICIC) launched the ICCC program to address challenges faced by urban business owners.
 Through its research and work with inner city businesses, ICIC recognized that the obstacles to growth and capital are often intensified in urban locations.
 Inner city businesses most commonly cite insufficient capital as a key barrier to growth, and 75% of those in need of capital cite both lack of knowledge and relationships as barriers to obtaining it.
 ICCC’s unique structure combines education with access to potential capital providers, ultimately promoting sustainable business growth in urban areas.